 We are 40 Tribes, a collective of professional mountain and river guides working in partnership with local hosts/guides-in-training from the Kyrgyz Republic to promote a more innovative and adventurous edge to the country’s community-based ecotourism industry.

 Our passion for the backcountry means that we’re stoked on the places and experiences that you won’t read about in the guidebook – villages on the fringe, lost stretches of river, and world-class mountains that haven’t been mapped since the Soviet Era.
 In those places, we offer one-of-a-kind skiing and fly fishing adventures that emphasize environmental sanctity, sustainability, and community involvement and management.

-The ethnonym Kyrgyz derives from the Turkic words kyrk and uz, meaning “forty tribes,” presumably referring to the epic legend of Manas, a warrior who united the original forty Krygyz tribes against the Mongols.
+The ethnonym Kyrgyz derives from the Turkic words kyrk and uz, meaning “forty tribes,” presumably referring to the epic legend of Manas, a warrior who united the original forty Krygyz tribes against Chinese and Mongol invasion.
 Today, a 40-ray sun is the central emblem of Kyrgyzstan’s national flag.

 Our programs pledge to employ village members in a variety of roles.
 Via our VolunTourism program, we are providing local Kyrgyz with the unique opportunity to train under talented caretakers, chefs and guides from around the globe – helping them develop skills to support winter tourism initiatives in their own backyards.
 A significant percentage of 40 Tribes’ profit is directed back into the communities in which we work, providing salaries for our local partners and the basis for a locally-held fund intended to support further program and community development goals.